wpilibsuite/frc-docs/source/docs/software/commandbased/builtins.rst

 Waiting For Delays
 ------------------

-Wait for a certain condition to happen or adding a delay can be useful to synchronize between different commands in a command group or between other robot actions.
+Waiting for a certain condition to happen or adding a delay can be useful to synchronize between different commands in a command group or between other robot actions.

 WaitCommand
 ^^^^^^^^^^^